Here are answers to some of the common parking-related questions:

 When my parents come to visit, they usually bring a lot of stuff for me.
 Is there a loading zone where they can park?

 See the answer to question #2.
-Also remember the Jenkins lot is free on Sundays.
+Also remember the Jenkins lot is free on most Saturdays and Sundays.
 The pull off spot on Charles Street near the Lower Courtyard is now a 30 minute unloading/ loading zone.

 I have a class at Notre Dame of Maryland University; do we have a shuttle to take me there?